itssraj/agentic-ai/README.md

 # Agentic AI – Fundamentals

 **Welcome to the Agentic AI learning resource!**
-Built in collaboration with [SuperDataScience](https://community.superdatascience.com), this course is part of our community-driven effort to make Agentic AI accessible to everyone.

-This repository is your hands-on guide to building **AI agents from scratch using pure Python** before we move on to frameworks like LangChain or CrewAI.
-By the end of these courses, you’ll understand how agents work under the hood and be able to build autonomous Agentic AI systems and deploy them to production for scalability.
+This repository is an  hands-on guide to building **AI agents from scratch using pure Python** before we move on to frameworks like LangChain or CrewAI.
+Will understand how agents work under the hood and be able to build autonomous Agentic AI systems and deploy them to production for scalability.

 ---